awslabs/aws-well-architected-labs/content/Reliability/300_Labs/300_Testing_for_Resiliency_of_EC2_RDS_and_S3/5_failure_injection_rds.md

 Now repeat the RDS failure injection steps on this page, starting with [**5.1 RDS failure injection**]({{< ref "#rdsfailureinjection" >}}).

 * You will observe that the unavailability time is now under one minute
-* What else is different than the previous time you the RDS instance failed over?
+* What else is different compared to the previous time the RDS instance failed over?

 ---